Certificate in Energy Management & Policy

 Petitions

 Students may petition to count a course not currently listed on the approved list toward the certificate requirement.
-All petitions must be submitted in writing to Oscar Serpell and should include the course description and full syllabus, in addition to a summary of the main learning outcomes of the class, prepared by the student.
+All petitions must be submitted in writing to Oscar Serpell and should include the course description and full syllabus, a summary of the main learning outcomes of the class, and a written justification for including the course as part of this certificate (prepared by the student).

 For questions about the certificate program, please contact Oscar Serpell.